junxit/us-congress-bills-109/bill.md

     >   - **(H)** if, in any calendar year, aggregate industry insured losses exceed $1,000,000,000, the insurer deductibles for the next calendar year shall be reduced by 0.1 percent for each $1,000,000,000 in insured losses that have occurred during the preceding calendar year, except that no insurer deductible shall be reduced below 5 percent.
     > - **(13)** *NAIC* The term “NAIC” means the National Association of Insurance Commissioners.
     > - **(14)** *Ownership* An insurer “owns” another insurer if the insurer, directly or indirectly or acting through one or more other persons, owns 25 percent or more of any class of voting securities of the other insurer.
-    > - **(15)** *NBCR terrorism* The term “NBCR terrorism” means an act of terrorism involving nuclear, biological, chemical and, or, radiological reactions, releases, or contaminations, to the extent any insured losses are caused by any such reactions, releases, or contaminations.
+    > - **(15)** *NBCR terrorism* The term “NBCR terrorism” means an act of terrorism involving nuclear, biological, chemical, or radioactive reactions, releases, or contaminations, to the extent any insured losses are caused by any such reactions, releases, or contaminations.
     > - **(16)** *Person* The term “person” means any individual, business or nonprofit entity (including those organized in the form of a partnership, limited liability company, corporation, or association), trust or estate, or a State or political subdivision of a State or other governmental unit.
     > - **(17)** *Program* The term “Program” means the Terrorism Insurance Program established by this title.
     > - **(18)** *Program years*